Why is this important?

 You have the right to make a complaint about any aspect of NHS treatment using the NHS complaints procedure.
 To use the procedure you must usually be a patient or a former patient of the practitioner or institution concerned, although it is possible to complain on behalf of someone else.
 If you want to complain on behalf of another person, the hospital or practice must agree that you are a suitable representative.

-There is a useful NHS leaflet called Giving feedback or making a complaint about the NHS.
-It is available on the Health Rights Information Scotland (HRIS) website at www hris.org.uk.
+There is a useful NHS fact sheet called Feedback and complaints.
+It is available on the NHS inform website at www.nhsinform.co.uk.

-There is also a guide for young people called Have your say - your right to be heard and it is also available on the HRIS website at www.hris.org.uk.
+There is also a fact sheet for young people called Have your say! - your right to be heard and it is also available on the NHS inform website at www.nhsinform.co.uk.

 Time limits for making a complaint